 5. Call to Action:

 A ‘Call to Action’ is the term that delivers the purpose of the page to you.
 It can be presented in a button on a click-through page, or as part of a lead generation page.

 The design of your CTA, where will you place it, and what it says are the essential considerations.

 Be creative and make your CTA clickable.
 A good CTA is like good food that everybody wants.

-People crave for scarce things.
+People crave scarce things.
 Scarcity in a landing page means giving a deadline.
 Set a timer, set a date, or set a limit.

 From the beginning till the end mention and remind them what they may be losing.
 For better results, place the CTA near the place you create scarcity.

 1. Forbes Magazine

 This picture shows marketers why Forbes has one of the best landing pages you’ll find online.